DXPortugal/IoTLabs/content/labs-setting-up-your-rpi.md

 ![Accept License](/images/labs-windows10-iot-core-dashboard-setup-new-device-continue.png)

 The download and install could take some time depending on your bandwidth and the size of the microSD card.
-Whe it is complete you will see the *You SD card is ready* screen.
+When it is complete you will see the *You SD card is ready* screen.

 ![Your SD card is ready](/images/labs-windows10-iot-core-dashboard-setup-new-device-ready.png)